TACC/coe-332-sp22/docs/homework/final.rst

 ~~~~~~~~~~~~~~~~

 We are looking for a 10-11 page written document (as a PDF) describing the project.
-Audience should be ABET committee.
-The written document should be verbose and
+The written document should be verbose and targeted towards a non-user, but technically
-targeted towards a non-user, but technically savvy layperson.
-Be sure to include
+savvy layperson (e.g. one of your fellow engineering students who is not taking this
-narrative about the motivation of the project, why it is interesting or important
+class).
+Be sure to include narrative about the motivation of the project, why it is
-to have the application you developed, a detailed description of the data
+interesting or important to have the application you developed, a detailed description
-(include citation), and you must include a short section on “Ethical and Professional
+of the data (include citation), and you must include a short section on “Ethical and
-Responsibilities in Engineering Situations".
+Professional Responsibilities in Engineering Situations".